Package 'giscoR'

 country

-Optional.
 A character vector of country codes.
-It could be either a vector of country names, a vector of ISO3 country codes or a vector of Eurostat country codes.
-Mixed types (as c("Turkey","US","FRA")) would not work.
+It can be either a vector of country names, a vector of ISO 3166-1 alpha-3 country codes or a vector of Eurostat country codes.
 See also countrycode::countrycode().

 nuts_id